BU-NU-CLOUD-SP18/Drone-Mission-Analysis/README.md

 ### Specification

 Commercial drone operators can contract the company and download pre-program inspection missions then visit the inspection site and fly the mission.
 After the mission is complete, the operator needs to send back data to mobile application to double check that the inspection is complete.
 The application needs a way to extract data from the images taken during the inspection and send it back to their cloud service for verification.
 The data that needs to be extracted from the pictures are standard EXIF data, XMP (DJI Metadata) and a thumbnail of each image.
-For more information, please refer * [Project Proposal] (#initial-project-proposal-and-release-planning)
+For more information, please refer [Project Proposal](#initial-project-proposal-and-release-planning)

 ## Authors